anitaokoh/anitaokoh/README.md

-For the sake of emphasizes, 🐍**Python is my love language**.
+For the sake of emphasis, 🐍**Python is my love language**.
 I dabble in HTML, CSS, Bash and SQL depending on a project's need.

 **Some of the tools I am frequently use are**
 - Python libraries (Pandas, Numpy, Matplotlib, Scikit-learn, Spacy)